SyntEO: Synthetic Data Set Generation for Earth Observation and Deep Learning -- Demonstrated for Offshore Wind Farm Detection: Introduction

-On the right-hand side of figure \ref{fig:common_synteo} a synthetic dataset generation process that uses the SyntEO approach is depicted.
+On the right-hand side of figure \ref{fig:common_synteo} a synthetic data set generation process that uses the SyntEO approach is depicted.
 A domain expert has to explicitly formulate machine-readable numeric knowledge, which describes how the domain expert perceives characteristics from single entities and their interrelations in the data.
-This is done by formulating an ontology that provides dimensions of numeric knowledge for the observed characteristics.
-Upon this ontology, an artificial dataset generator can interpret the knowledge representation and compose a synthetic scene of all entities described by the expert.
-A synthetic image is generated by adding texture to the composed scene, whereas the synthetic scene composition can be used to derive different types of annotations that will always be absolutely accurate without any variation.
+This is done by formulating an ontology (see section \ref{sec:onto}) that provides dimensions of numeric knowledge for the observed characteristics.
+Upon this ontology, an artificial data set generator can interpret the knowledge representation and compose a synthetic scene of all entities described by the expert.
+A synthetic image is generated by adding texture to the composed scene, whereas the synthetic scene composition can be used to derive different types of annotations that will always be accurate without any variation.
+Nevertheless, the quality of the represented task and remote sensing scene depends on the expert knowledge in the ontology.
 Since the artificial generator relies on a complex description of potential characteristics and randomised value selection, the number of possible training examples is to be assumed infinite.

-Therewith, SyntEO has two major goals: \begin{itemize} \item To enable domain experts to create large deep learning ready datasets specifically designed for Earth observation research and remote sensing data by reducing the amount of resources necessary for dataset creation by leveraging automatic annotation generation instead of manual labelling. \item To provide a theoretical data generation workflow that supports stable and fully controllable experiment environments which incorporate expert knowledge in the training data.
-Therewith, the training process can be reverse-engineered by using different dataset variants in ablation studies to gain insights into the model behaviour. \end{itemize}
+Therewith, SyntEO has two major goals: \begin{itemize} \item To enable domain experts to create large deep learning ready data sets specifically designed for Earth observation research and remote sensing data by automatic image and annotation generation. \item To provide an interface that can be used for human-machine interaction, where an initial change in parameters during the data generation process triggers different behaviours in the machine learning model, which learns from the generated data.
+That way, an interactive loop is established where the user and model react to each other's outputs. \end{itemize}